 One of the most challenging parts of beginning operations in a new country is finding the right employees.
 You’ll also have to learn all of Sweden’s employment compliance laws and follow them strictly each time you hire a new employee.
 Globalization Partners can help you through the confusion.

 As a global PEO, we can hire employees and assign them to work for you in a matter of days instead of the months it could take to set up a subsidiary first.
-We’ll also use our Employer of Record platform to take on all matters of compliance.
+We’ll also use our Employer of Record solution to take on all matters of compliance.

 Recruiting in Sweden